Keerthi Gogineni, MD, Winship Breast Oncologist.<br>Pond5. <br>AudioJungle.

 It’s your decision.
 Doctors will offer choices tailored for your condition.
 Learn as much as you can about your options, and find out about possible side effects before you decide.

 These common treatments are often used alone or in combination:

 Hormone therapy.
 If your cancer is fueled by estrogen or progesterone, hormone therapy medications can help shrink the tumors.
-They starve cancer cells by cutting off the hormones they need to grow.
+They starve cancer cells by targeting the hormones they need to grow.

 Anti- HER2 targeted treatment.
 Some breast cancer cells have too much of a protein called HER2.
 This makes them more likely to grow and spread.
 Drugs that target this protein can help slow the growth of HER2-positive breast cancers.